 - not judging ourselves so harshly – we are currently caught between feeling we must be highly productive at this time and feeling self-critical when our motivation flattens.
 Acceptance means taking our feelings seriously – neither minimizing nor judging them – and recognizing the valuable information and insights they give us.
 The practice of offering ourselves a daily dose of self-compassion and extending that compassion and care to those around us helps.

 - being aware of and monitoring our fluctuating energy and motivation.
 It is hard to manage our entire lives literally under one roof: to shift how we work, to become tutors for our children, to adapt to online classes and coursework, to have less space and less privacy, or to lose the daily companionship and fellowship of colleagues, fellow students and friends.

 - actively implementing boundaries between the different areas of our lives.
 This is not always easy under one roof.
 We need to be flexible and creative in integrating appropriate, healthy and manageable strategies into our lives that also benefit us physically, psychologically and relationally.

 - pulling back from the stress and anxiety of “what ifs” to being more present and connected to our lives.
 Being more present enables us to regain some personal agency and be active and decisive in creating and implementing any necessary changes in our lives, be they physical, emotional, or in our attitudes.

-Acceptance creates the space for, and nurtures, resilience.
+Acceptance creates the space for, and nurtures, resilience

 When we look closely at our lives, at how we experience our lives and the world around us, and when we reflect, we gain valuable perspective.
 We can feel and see more clearly what is going on around us.
 What am I experiencing?
 What is needed?
 What is available to me?
-What kind of support do I have around me?
+What kind of relational support and sustenance do I have around me?
 What can I do to self-soothe, to relax, to re-charge?